Research

 Shame, Stigma, and Non-Disclosure in Gym Environments

-Finding: International research shows that shame is significantly associated with eating disorder symptoms (effect sizes between .40 and .52), with body shame and shame around eating being most strongly tied to disordered eating.[10]
-Studies from Norway, the USA, and Australia show that gym environments intensify weight stigma and internalised shame, leading members to conceal their struggles.[1,11,12]
+Finding: International research shows that shame is significantly associated with eating disorder symptoms, with body shame and shame around eating being most strongly tied to disordered eating.[10]
+Studies from Norway and the USA show that gym environments intensify weight stigma and internalised shame, leading members to hide their struggles.[1,11]

 UK Context: While these specific studies are from Norway, the USA, and international meta-analyses, UK eating disorder organisations have raised identical concerns.
-Beat (UK’s leading eating disorder charity)[15] and ED-informed (UK policy initiative)[13] report that 75% of UK gym staff suspect clients of eating disorders but lack training, and emphasise that shame and stigma in fitness environments delay help-seeking and worsen illness severity.
-Bristol University partnered with Beat and WorkEDout[14] to create specialised training for fitness staff specifically to address shame and stigma in UK gym environments.
+Beat (UK’s leading eating disorder charity)[13] and ED-informed (UK policy initiative)[12] report that 75% of UK gym staff suspect clients of eating disorders, and emphasise that shame and stigma in fitness environments could delay help-seeking and worsen illness severity.

 Binge Eating Prevalence (UK)